linduarte/git-graph/learning_git.md

 What to notice:
 > In the first git status the rainbowcolors.txt in an unmodified file.
 It is not listed in the git status output.

-In the last 'git status', the rainbowcolors.txt file is a modified file.It's now çisted in the git status output.
+In the last 'git status', the rainbowcolors.txt file is a modified file.It's now listed in the git status output.

 The rainbowcolors.txt file is not staged for commit; in other words, it has not been added to the staging area.